Uttam580/diabetes_prediction_api/README.md

 In this project, the objective is to predict whether the person has Diabetes or not based on various features like Glucose level, Insulin, Age, BMI.
 We will use the Pima Indians dataset from the UCI Machine learning repository.

+we can predict diabetes from two ways.

+1. User will fill the data after that prediction will be displayed over UI.

+2. User can upload csv file with required features and then get downloadable predicted csv  file.

 **quick demo**

 ![demo_gif](https://github.com/Uttam580/diabetes_prediction_api/blob/master/demo.gif)